vichargrave/espcap/README.md

 #  Espcap

 __Espcap__ is a program that uses __tshark__ to capture packets live from a network interface or from PCAP files and index them in Elasticsearch.  __Espcap__ runs only on Python 3.x.
-For those of you who used **Espcap** previously, note that I deleted that repo and replaced it with this one when I decided to move away fron Pyshark for packet capture.
+For those of you who used **Espcap** previously, note  I deleted that repo and replaced it with this one when I decided to move away from Pyshark for packet capture.
 This version of __Espcap__ is lighter weight since it has far fewer module dependencies.

 ## Requirements